Crop in Xamarin Image Editor (SfImageEditor)

 Image cropping ratio

-You can crop the image with various aspect ratios.
+You can crop the image to various aspect ratios.
 The following cropping ratios are available in built-in toolbar: “

 Cropping operation can be done in the following two ways: